OPS-E2E-PPE/Advertising-docs/Advertising/bingads-13/guides/account-hierarchy-permissions.md

 - The [LinkedAccountIds](../customer-management-service/customerrole.md#linkedaccountids) element contains identifiers of linked ad accounts that the user can access in the context of the [CustomerId](../customer-management-service/customerrole.md#customerid).
 - The [CustomerLinkPermission](../customer-management-service/customerrole.md#customerlinkpermission) may limit the [user role](#user-roles) depending on the [account hierarchy](#account-hierarchy) relationship in the context of the [CustomerId](../customer-management-service/customerrole.md#customerid).

-Taken individually, a user has the same role on the [CustomerId](../customer-management-service/customerrole.md#customerid), [AccountIds](../customer-management-service/customerrole.md#accountids), and [LinkedAccountIds](../customer-management-service/customerrole.md#linkedaccountids) for a given [CustomerRole](../customer-management-service/customerrole.md); however, if a user has multiple customer roles then taken as a whole the effective set of permissions depend on the full set of [CustomerRole](../customer-management-service/customerrole.md) objects returned by [GetUser](../customer-management-service/getuser.md).
+Taken individually, a user has the same role on the [CustomerId](../customer-management-service/customerrole.md#customerid), [AccountIds](../customer-management-service/customerrole.md#accountids), and [LinkedAccountIds](../customer-management-service/customerrole.md#linkedaccountids) for a given [CustomerRole](../customer-management-service/customerrole.md); however, if a user has multiple customer roles then taken as a whole the effective permissions depend on the full set of [CustomerRole](../customer-management-service/customerrole.md) objects returned by [GetUser](../customer-management-service/getuser.md).
 Several examples are provided below.

 #### <a name="roles-initial-signup"></a>Roles Example for New User
 If you just signed up for the first time with Microsoft Advertising and created a new account, the [GetUser](../customer-management-service/getuser.md) operation will return one [CustomerRole](../customer-management-service/customerrole.md) object.